Causes of bags under the eyes

 Your body retains fluid when you eat salty foods.
 One of the places these fluids collect is beneath your eyes.

-If you don’t remove makeup before going to sleep, it can irritate your eyes, causing them to swell.
+If you don’t remove makeup before going to sleep, it can irritate the tissue beneath your eyes, causing it to swell.

 Too much sun